 This food manufacturer used voltage regulation to unlock more than £61,000 of savings on their annual energy bills.

-Voltage regulation is a transformer-based technology which improves the power quality of your site.
+Voltage regulation is a transformer-based technology that improves the power quality of your site.

 Powerstar’s voltage regulation solutions have online, remote monitoring capabilities, providing full visibility of asset performance, savings, and more.

 Spikes, sags, or fluctuations in your voltage supply or a consistent overvoltage can cause damage to equipment, disrupt operations, and waste energy.
 Sudden changes in voltage can trip sensitive electrical equipment.
 Consistently supplying equipment with a higher voltage than required can cause damage or premature burnout.

 Regulating, conditioning, and reducing your incoming voltage supply protects your electrical equipment while reducing electrical consumption, costs, and carbon emissions.